huijing/slides/30-smashingsf-2018/README.md

 ## On typography

-I got asked this question before, do developers even care about typography?
-At the time I thought this was a ridiculous question.
+So here's another question, do developers even care about typography?
+When I was asked this, I thought it was a ridiculous question.
 In my mind, I was like, of course they do.
 But I'm wrong about a lot of things.
 So how many of you think typography is important?

 Typography has always been an integral part of Human-Computer Interaction and software design.
 Rendering text and graphics on an electronic screen is no easy task.

 If you really think about it, anything we see on a screen has everything to do with the field of computer graphics.
 And digital typography is really a cross-disciplinary field involving technical engineering, aesthetic design and mathematical precision.

-Oliver Reichenstein said this in his article back in 2006.
-He reiterated that the web as a medium, is all about information.

-You might disagree with me, but as front-end developers, the code we write impacts how our sites or applications look, so we too have a share of the responsibility in the design of our products.

-Textual content is the most straightforward method of delivering information on the web.
-And whether we like it or not, Typography is increasingly becoming what differentiates a good website from bad.

-Let's be honest, people are superficial and have short attention spans these days.
-The typography, layout and design of a site or application are like the clothes you wear.
-And people make judgements off their first impressions of you or your site based on what they see.

 There are many definitions of Typography out there, and the one I've settled on is by Gerrit Noordzij, that typography is writing with prefabricated letters.
 Letters are the building blocks of a writing system, regardless of language.

 There's probably a pretty diverse mix of languages spoken by the audience here today, and while a large number of those languages are alphabetic, Chinese is not one of them.

 ## On language and writing